Florence Knoll: Knoll Associates

-The pairing led to success as Florence Knoll helped Hans Knoll turn what was a small furniture company into an international powerhouse.
+The pairing led to success as Florence helped Hans Knoll turn what was a small furniture company into an international powerhouse.
 Florence Knoll was the design force and Hans Knoll was entrepreneurial and charismatic.
 A new furniture factory was established in East Greenville, Pennsylvania, and dealers of Knoll's furniture were carefully added over the next several years.
 Knoll Showrooms and retailers expanded internationally, by 1960 the company was doing $15 million dollars of business annually.
 The Knoll showrooms embodied their humanized modern designs, showing customers how to use their new furniture.
 Their first showroom was opened in 1948 in New York City followed by those in Dallas, Chicago, San Francisco, Paris, Los Angeles, Southfield, Michigan and other cities.
 The company expanded internationally forming Knoll International in 1951, as well as moved into textiles, forming Knoll Textiles.

 Knoll felt architects should contribute their design ability to furniture as well, and she brought her international connections, designer friends, and even her former teachers to Knoll.
 She managed to get architects including Eero Saarinen, Marcel Breuer, Pierre Jeanneret and Hans Bellman to design furniture for Knoll.
 Famously, Knoll asked Saarinen to design a chair that was "like a great big basket of pillows that I can curl up in," resulting in his classic Womb chair.
 Knoll and Saarinen had to work with a fiberglass boat builder in order to manufacture the chair.
 Knoll persuaded her former teacher, Mies van der Rohe, to give Knoll the rights to the Barcelona Chair which he had designed with Lilly Reich in 1929.
 Knoll also tapped artists to create furniture, such as Isamu Noguchi, whose cyclone table (1950) became a Knoll replica.
 Knoll had the sculptor, Harry Bertoia spend two years in his studio to see if he could translate his metal work into furniture resulting in his well known wire chairs.
 She managed to attract Knoll's considerable stable of designer talent by paying commissions and royalties and ensuring credit for designs.

 When Hans Knoll died in a car accident in 1955, Florence Knoll took over as president of all three Knoll companies (Knoll Associates, Knoll Textiles, and Knoll International).
 She sold the companies to Art Metal Construction Company in 1959, though continued on as president of all three companies until 1960.
 In 1960, she moved to Florida with her second husband, Harry Hood Bassett.
 However, she stayed in charge of design for all of Knoll until 1965.
 In the ten years since she had taken primary responsibility for Knoll, she had doubled the size of the company to become one of the most influential design businesses in the world.